home-assistant/home-assistant.io/source/_integrations/nest.markdown

 - [Enable the Cloud Pub/Sub API](https://console.developers.google.com/apis/library/pubsub.googleapis.com) in the Cloud Console.
 - [Create a Pub/Sub subscription](https://console.cloud.google.com/cloudpubsub/subscription/list) in the Google Cloud
   Platform console.
 Make sure to create a pull subscription and get a `subscriber_id` ("Subscription ID" in Google
-- [Create a service account](https://cloud.google.com/docs/authentication/production#create_service_account) and make sure to give it the *Pub/Sub Subscriber* role, and download the service account json file for use in configuration.
+- [Create a service account](https://cloud.google.com/docs/authentication/production#create_service_account) and make sure to give it the *Pub/Sub Subscriber* role, and download the service account JSON file for use in configuration.

 Additionally, Home Assistant must be configured with a URL (e.g., external exposed [`http`](/integrations/http/), Nabu Casa, etc).
 When setting up the OAuth credentials, make sure the Home Assistant URL is in the list of *Authorized redirect URIs*, so the redirect back to Home Assistant can get an OAuth authorization code.